10 Signs of Menopause at Age 40

 - Hormone replacement therapy (HRT) can prevent many menopausal symptoms.
 Vaginal hormone products can help with vaginal dryness.

-These therapies carry risk as they can increase your chances of heart disease, stroke, or breast cancer.
+These therapies carry risks as they can increase your chances of heart disease, stroke, or breast cancer.
 Talk to your doctor about these risks.
 Lower doses of hormones may decrease your risk.

 Many women going through menopause try to get relief from their symptoms by including foods containing phytoestrogens, or natural estrogens, in their diet.
 Nutritional supplements, like black cohosh and flaxseed, are also believed to help relieve menopausal symptoms.